rwxrob/scan/README.md

   Using `s := scan.R{Buf: []byte("foo")}` is a perfect good way to initialize this bare-bones scanner and should be promoted in order to keep the scope of this scanner very low-level and performant.

+* **Trace is an int for later bitwise flags.**

+  The benefit of adding levels of tracing are obvious, just not ready to add them at the moment.